 You are able to visit both parks independently and though this was easily done with Plitvice (you can even store your bags there in between bus rides – check our post for details) it is not so straightforward at Krka.
 The park itself is fairly spread out and we knew we wanted to see a reasonable amount of it, so a tour was the logical choice.

-We met our guide, Irena, by the bridge the links the Zadar’s Old Town with the rest of Zadar, before setting off through the Dalmatians for the national park (which was approximately an hour away).
+On the day of our tour, we met our guide, Irena, by the bridge the links the Zadar’s Old Town with the rest of Zadar.
+Then we set off through the Dalmatians for the national park (which was approximately an hour away).

 The entrance to the pool is fairly rocky so we would advise using water shoes.
 If you’ve got some, fantastic but if not, don’t race out to buy them – sellers have countless pairs available for purchase and they’re only 75 kunas (€10).